 Eat: Siren Hall in Elk Rapids is a favorite way to enjoy fresh local seafood, sleekly presented and supplemented by that flown in from the coasts (231.264.6062).
 Stay: Lovely hilltop views from The Torch Lake Bed and Breakfast.
 Kayaks provided or book the sandbar cruise (231.599.3400).

-Photographer Anjanette Merriweather
+Photo by Anjanette Merriweather

-The iconic sight of Hackney horses hauling a British-style coach, complete with tuxedoed driver in top hat, past this famed geranium-scented porch is one worthy of the bucket list.
+The iconic sight of Hackney horses hauling a British-style coach, complete with a tuxedoed driver in top hat, past this famed geranium-scented porch is one worthy of the bucket list.
 Photographer Anjanette Merriweather caught this panorama of the Straits of Mackinac from the storied Grand Hotel porch (reputed to be longest in the world), where the Edison phonograph was demonstrated and where four presidents and a who’s-who list of celebs have strolled.

-Photographer Brian Confer
+Photo by Brian Confer

 Lush.
 That’s the word that came to photographer Brian Confer’s mind when he first hiked the pathways of the Grass River Natural Area, near Bellaire.
 No desertlike sand dunes here, just watery richness as boardwalks wind through woodlands, the ponds teeming with life.
 Wandering’s encouraged, and the silence of dusk has a special allure.
-But creative programming tempts, too, say, on scheduled pontoon trips to loon hangouts or photo safaris with camera phones (231.533.8314).
+But creative programming tempts, too, say, on scheduled pontoon trips to loon hangouts or photo safaris with camera phones.

-Eat: Short’s Brewery, in Bellaire, is a must for creative deli fare and pizzas, buzz-worthy brews and family-friendly acoustic acts (231.533.6622).
-Stay: Try the Applesauce Inn for nature-loving owners who know Grass River well and whip up a gourmet breakfast spread (231.533.6448).
+Eat: Short’s Brewery, in Bellaire, is a must for creative deli fare and pizzas, buzz-worthy brews and family-friendly acoustic acts (231.498.2300).
+Stay: Try the Applesauce Inn, know for its gourmet breakfast spread (231.533.6448).

-Photographer Aaron Peterson
+Photo by Aaron Peterson

 Photographer Aaron Peterson admits that he once snubbed Stoll Trail, just off the Isle Royale ferry landing, as not adventurous enough for a true National Park explorer.
 And then he hiked Stoll.
 What he found, he says, was a dramatic path that hugs a shoreline of lapping waves and jet black volcanic boulders accented dramatically by hunter orange lichens—in short, some of the island’s most spectacular (and easily reachable) views.
 Peaceful Duncan Bay Narrows takes a bit more effort to reach since water’s the only navigable route to the campground at the base of some fjord-style harbors.
 You can get there via kayak, rentable at Rock Harbor Lodge.
-At camp, rise with the sun to catch the call of loons, the scampering of a family of fox, maybe a sailboat puttering out from a sheltered cove.
-(906.482.0984, nps.gov/isro)
+At camp, rise with the sun to catch the call of loons, the scampering of a family of fox, maybe a sailboat puttering out from a sheltered cove. nps.gov/isro

 Eat: Peterson starts and ends each Isle Royale trip with a burger at Rock Harbor Lodge, paired with a Widow Maker Black Ale.
-Stay: Lodge rooms and cottages offer comfort and a view (906.337.4993); first-come, first-served backcountry shelters offer more adventure, but bring a tent in case they are occupied.
+Stay: Lodge rooms and cottages at Rock Harbor offer comfort and a view (906.337.4993); first-come, first-served backcountry shelters offer more adventure, but bring a tent in case they are occupied.

-Photographer Ed Wargin
+Photo by Ed Wargin

 Fickle weather, a hallmark of the Northwest Lower P., means always-dramatic skies, particularly when—as in this shot—the light is trapped between storm clouds and the horizon, photographer Ed Wargin says.
 Find the shot spot by driving to the park’s northernmost end and exploring the beach just off the parking lot.
 While Wilderness’s southern end conjures images of bucolic summer, this stretch along the Straits of Mackinac feels fittingly wild.
 And stick around until after dark.
 The remote park is so free of light pollution that it’s seeking official dark sky designation and planning astronomy programs.

 Eat: Find authentic Polish cuisine and quirky decor at Legs Inn (231.526.2281).
 Stay: The park’s rustic, shoreline cabins book early for a reason.
 Try a weeknight if you’re hoping to slip in last minute.
-Also 250 campsites (800.436.5381).
+Also available, 250 campsites (800.436.5381).

-Photographer Angela Brown
+Photo by Angela Brown

 Most people lug their gear (or picnic basket) the entire 210-step climb to the top of Arcadia Overlook, then shoot (or eat).
 And so did photographer Angela Brown, but on her way up she stopped to capture this perspective—she liked how the rising boardwalk offered a sense of promise.
 Do climb to the newly built top deck, where Brown found a couple toasting the view.
 From here, one of Lake Michigan’s highest points, you can look down upon one of its deepest.

-Photographer Angela Brown
+Photo by Angela Brown

 Eat: Apache Trout Grill serves you this view and great food (231.947.7079).
-Stay: The Holiday Inn West Bay (231.947.1494) also lets you step out the door and head out for a sail.
+Stay: West Bay Beach Resort (231.947.3700) also lets you step out the door and head out for a sail.
 The catamaran Nauti-Cat docks here for its affordable day cruises and offers options for the party crowd and younger set.
-Opt for the kids cruise to Hula Hoop on board.(231.947.1730).
+Opt for the kids cruise to Hula Hoop on board (231.947.1730).

-Photographer Mark Lindsay
+Photo by Mark Lindsay

 Cliffs of soft sand seem to pour into the deep blue depths of Lake Michigan all along the Sleeping Bear Dunes National Lakeshore, evoking a gasp even from photographers well familiar with this spectacular landscape.
 Photographer Mark Lindsay finds creative relief in the solitude of nature, something he seeks during hundreds of hours exploring the park.
 Lindsay captured this image from a bluff on Port Oneida, looking southwest to Sleeping Bear Point.

-Eat: Tiny Burdickville, near the southeast shore of Big Glen Lake offers elevated Euro fare at the French LaBécasse (231.334.3944) and Northern Italian Funistrada (231.334.3900).
+Eat: Tiny Burdickville, near the southeast shore of Big Glen Lake offers elevated Euro fare at the French La Bécasse (231.334.3944) and Northern Italian Funistrada (231.334.3900).
 Also several options in Glen Arbor: burgers and whitefish at Art’s Tavern (231.334.3754) and Boone Docks (231.334.6444), Italian at Nonna’s (in The Homestead, 231.334.5150).
 Stay: The Glen Arbor Bed and Breakfast puts you at the heart of the village—walking distance to bookstores and paddling outfitters (231.334.6789).
 Or splurge on The Homestead for amenities like golf, spa and a lakeshore view (231.334.5100).

-Photographer Aaron Peterson
+Photo by Aaron Peterson

 Spray Creek runs as a tiny meandering stream, easily overlooked until it throws itself in spectacular fashion over the side of a rugged cliff and launches a 70-foot freefall into Lake Superior, says photographer Aaron Peterson of ever-impressive Spray Falls, in Pictured Rocks National Lakeshore (906.387.3700, nps.gov/piro).
 Peterson captured a rainbow across the spray by camping west of the falls at Chapel Beach, a do-able 1.75-mile kayak trip that allowed him time to watch the waning sun hit the falls and still paddle back to camp before dark.
 The so-called golden hours are most impressive at twilight, Peterson says, when the sun best illuminates the many-colored streaks in the sandstone.
 For this kayak-seat view, try the guided trips or a rental from Northern Waters Adventures (906.387.2323).

 Catch the falls from above by hiking the moderately challenging six-mile round-trip on Lakeshore Trail from a parking spot at Beaver Lake Campground.
 At cliff’s edge, look down for a glimpse of the 1856 shipwreck Superior at the falls’ base.
-Or, easiest of all, hop a ferry: once a day, the Pictured Rocks Boat Cruises makes an extended three-hour loop that reaches Spray.
+Or, easiest of all, take a Pictured Rocks Boat Cruise.